-Listed as one of 2013’s most anticipated books, Publisher’s Weekly writes of Red Moon, “Exploring one of the oldest themes in weird fiction-the werewolf-Percy (The Wilding) delivers a stunning alternate history epic that transcends its genre trappings to read as a provocative reflection on the contemporary zeitgeist.
+Listed as one of 2013’s most anticipated books, Publishers Weekly writes of Red Moon, “Exploring one of the oldest themes in weird fiction—the werewolf—Percy delivers a stunning alternate history epic that transcends its genre trappings to read as a provocative reflection on the contemporary zeitgeist.
 At a point where many other writers would flinch, Percy follows through on the direst possibilities of his premise, building to a shocking denouement and even more shock climax in the final pages.”

 THE WILDING (Novel, 2010)